veilchen-web/veilchen/docs/async.rst

 Primer to Asynchronous Applications
 ===================================

 Asynchronous design patterns don't mix well with the synchronous nature of `WSGI <http://www.python.org/dev/peps/pep-3333/>`_.
 This is why most asynchronous frameworks (tornado, twisted, ...) implement a specialized API to expose their asynchronous features.
-Bottle is a WSGI framework and shares the synchronous nature of WSGI, but thanks to the awesome `gevent project <http://www.gevent.org/>`_, it is still possible to write asynchronous applications with veilchen.
-This article documents the usage of Bottle with Asynchronous WSGI.
+Veilchen is a WSGI framework and shares the synchronous nature of WSGI, but thanks to the awesome `gevent project <http://www.gevent.org/>`_, it is still possible to write asynchronous applications with veilchen.
+This article documents the usage of Veilchen with Asynchronous WSGI.

 The Limits of Synchronous WSGI
 -------------------------------